ShenghaoD0081/github-tutorial/README.md

 > - _touch filename_: Make a file.
 I mean a directory is useless without files.
 > - _c9 filename_: Moves you inside a file.
 You do want to edit the file right?
 > - _git add filename_: Adds directory and files inside it to the staging area so you can commit it.
-> - _git commit -m "message"_: commits the stuff you just added to staging area after you commit it you cna push it
+> - _git commit -m "message"_: commits the stuff you just added to staging area after you commit it you can push it
+> - _git remote add origin git@github.com:YourUsername/repo-name.git_: Adds the git repo to the directory on your IDE
+> - _git push -u origin master_: Makes it so you can push your files to github aftewards
-> - _git push_: Pushes the directory and the files on GitHub
+> - _git push_: Pushes the directory and the files on GitHub.
+MUST Use 2 commands above first

 ```css